numbbo/coco/docs/coco-doc/source/index.rst

 Why COCO_?
 ----------

-Appart from diminishing the burden (time) and the pitfalls, bugs or omissions of the repetitive coding task for experimenters, our aim is to provide a *conceptual guideline for better benchmarking*.
+Appart from diminishing the time burden and the pitfalls, bugs or omissions of the repetitive coding task for experimenters, our aim is to provide a *conceptual guideline for better benchmarking*.
 Our setup and guideline has the following defining features.